 The American Spaniel Club, the national club for Cocker Spaniels, offers a breeder referral list on its website.
-Click on to "breeder referral" for those who are members in good standing of the Club.
+Click on Find a Cocker for breeders who are members in good standing of the Club.

-Presented by the American Spaniel Club www.asc-cockerspaniel.org
+Presented by the American Spaniel Club www.americanspanielclub.org

-EPURINA CHOSEN BY CHAMPIONS
+PURINA CHOSEN BY CHAMPIONS